bsc-loca/sauria/README.md

-# SAURIA - Systolic Array tensor Unit for aRtificial Intelligence Acceleration
+# SAURIA - Systolic Array tensor Unit for Artificial Intelligence Acceleration

 SAURIA is a Convolutional Neural Network (CNN) accelerator based on an output stationary (OS) systolic array with on-chip, on-the-fly convolution lowering, written entirely in SystemVerilog.